Introduction: Joshua’s Death and Autopsy

 The Cause of Sherry’s Wrongful Conviction

 Sherry suffers from post-traumatic stress disorder due to the ordeal that she experienced surrounding Joshua’s death.
-She also had a difficult time finding work after her conviction, given her criminal record.
+She also had a difficult time finding work after her conviction.

 Sherry expressed her hope that Austin would contact her once he turned 18 (in 2012), and that she could introduce him to his little sisters, Madison and Paige, who were born in 2005 and 2010.
 We can all hope that the family has since been reunited.